Suite 3, Ground Floor, The Gateway,

 312 St Kilda Road, Southbank, VIC, 3006

 The jaw (temporomandibular joint) has many structures that help us smile, chew and use our mouth.
-The joint itself is made up of the bony parts of our jaw bone (mandible) and temporal bone, a disc and a joint capsule.
-The joint is supported by muscles and fascia and some of these tissues attach into the capsule and disc of the TM joint.
-If the muscles and joints are not working together, it can cause a number of issues including;
+Joint itself includes the bony parts of our jaw bone (mandible) and temporal bone, a disc, and a joint capsule.
+Muscles and fascia support the joint, and some of these tissues attach into the capsule and disc of the TM joint.
+When the muscles and joints do not work together, a number of issues can occur, including:

-If the muscles and joint aren’t working together well there can be movement of the disc which may create a clicking sound or clicking sensation.
+If the muscles and joint don’t work well together, the disc may move and create a clicking sound or sensation.
 A clicking sound may also be related to muscular tension and structures rubbing against each other.
-A click that is non painful and that is normal for you, may not actually be an issue and can be managed very well with a home program.
+In some cases, the click is not painful and feels normal for you, so it may not be a concern, home program can often help manage this well.

-Physiotherapy can provide an assessment to see which structures are creating this click and will provide manual therapy to your jaw and neck in conjunction with a retraining program.
+A physiotherapist assesses which structures are creating the click and applies manual therapy to your jaw and neck.
+This is often combined with a retraining program.

 TMJ pain or TMD (Temporomandibular dysfunction) is present in 10% of the Australian adult population.
 TMJ pain and orofacial pain can be debilitating as clicking, locking, loss of range, pain, clenching or grinding and headaches restrict mouth and facial movements hampering our ability to eat, smile and communicate.
 It is not uncommon for patients to experience neck pain in addition to their jaw pain.
-A musculoskeletal physiotherapist has professional experience to effectively assess and treat TMJ pain.
+Musculoskeletal physiotherapists assess and treat TMJ pain effectively.
 Physiotherapy TMJ treatment involves muscle techniques to those around the jaw and face, joint mobilisations of the jaw and cervical spine.
-Mobilisations of the jaw may also involve treatment inside the mouth so don’t be surprised if your physiotherapist puts some gloves on!
+Mobilisations of the jaw may also involve treatment inside the mouth so your physiotherapist may wear gloves during the session.

 Principal Physiotherapist - APAM